Charlie-belmer/netmask-privacy-plugin/README.md

  * Disable sockets and pings (which can break some applications)
  * Set up general parameters for protection, and preventing sites from bypassing some filters.

 ### Full list of hidden settings that can be controlled:

- If you think I missed something, submit an issue or a pull request with the explanation.
+ If you think I missed something, please submit an issue or a pull request with the explanation.

   * media.peerconnection.enabled
   * media.peerconnection.use_document_iceservers